MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/overview.rst

    :alt: Radiuma
    :width: 100%

 Radiuma is a comprehensive toolkit for advanced medical image analysis and machine learning.
-Radiuma integrates a broad set of processing tools and algorithms into standardized, end-to-end workflows—enabling reproducible research and seamless integration across diverse components within a unified framework for .
+It integrates a broad set of processing tools and algorithms into standardized, end-to-end workflows, enabling reproducible research and seamless integration across diverse components within a unified framework.